JAtula/vault-demo/README.md

 1. **Bootstrap the Terraform state**

-This will provision a S3 bucket and a DynamoDB table for Terraform remote state handling
+This will provide an S3 bucket and a DynamoDB table for Terraform remote state handling
 ```
 ./bootstrap.sh default eu-west-1
 ```